-One of the Āyurvedic text, Suśruta Saṃhitā, is a well known text which describes surgical operations with the help of instruments.
-The names of surgical instruments itself are very peculiar and have carried the earliest memories of parts from different anthropological taxa as names of these instruments.
-Probably, as it appears to me, the beaks or bones of taxa would had been used by the ancients for the surgery of the fatal wounds, ailments etc and these got easily converted into metals at the advent of its discovery.
-I am giving here an imagery of its ancientness which cannot be avoided.
-Indeed we have seen the stone axe turning into metal axe with similar size and shapes.
+One of the Āyurvedic text, Suśruta Saṃhitā, is a well known text which describes surgery with the help of instruments.
+The names of surgical instruments itself are very peculiar and perhaps have retained the earliest memories of different anthropological taxa’s body parts as the names of these instruments.
+Probably, as it appears to me, the beaks or bones of the birds and animals would had been used by the ancients for the surgery of the fatal wounds, ailments, etc., and eventually these got converted into metals at the advent of its discovery with the method of casting.
+I am giving here an imagery of its ancientness which cannot be avoided due to their names.
+Indeed we have seen the stone hand axe swadhiti and hafted axe turning into metal axe with similar size and shapes.

 Yet lets see what complications the text contains within.

-“Once upon a time, when the holy Dhanvantari, the greatest of the mighty celestials, incarnated in the form of Divodāsa, king of Kāśī….”, In short, if someone wants to grab on this subject then one can read in english here.
-I will take an account of Divodāsa later on how it has an historical impact in understanding the deep antiquity of Suśruta itself.
-To understand the text name, it itself apparently is clear that Suśruta himself composed the Saṃhitā.
-He was a pupil of Divodāsa, King of Kāśī.
+“Once upon a time, when the holy Dhanvantari, the greatest of the mighty celestials, incarnated in the form of Divodāsa, king of Kāśī….”, In short, if someone wants to grab on this subject then one can read in English here.
+I will take an account of Divodāsa later on how he has an historical impact in understanding the deep antiquity of Suśruta itself.
+To understand the text’s name, it itself apparent that Suśruta himself composed the Saṃhitā.
+He was one of the pupil of Divodāsa, King of Kāśī.

 The Problematic Passages on Dating of Suśruta